architech-boards/T1040/source/qs.rst

 - the **Device Tree** named **uImage-t1040rdb.dtb**
 - the **root file system** named **fsl-image-minimal-t1040rdb-64b**

 Now we have to upload these files into the NOR flash.
-The easy way to do this is run the bootloader **u-boot** preinstalled on the T1040RDB and using a TFTP server on the host machine permitting to the u-boot to download the files and upload them into the NOR flash.
+The easy way to do this is running the bootloader **u-boot** pre-installed on the T1040RDB and using a TFTP server on the host machine permitting to the u-boot to download the files and upload them into the NOR flash.

 Installing the TFTP server
 ==========================